bouchrabenkhelifa/BenkhelifaBouchra/README.md

 ---

 ## 📡 IoT
-- Raspberry Pi avec accès **VNC**
-- Arduino pour prototypage matériel
+Familiar with IoT development using Raspberry Pi (VNC) and Arduino.
-- Applications Machine Learning & Deep Learning intégrées à l’IoT
+Interested in Machine Learning and Deep Learning applications.

 ---